brickmeister/workshop_production_delta/README.md

 ## DBR Version

-The features used in this workshop require DBR 8.2.
+The features used in this workshop require `DBR 8.2`.

 ## Repos